 Tutanota enables you to send end-to-end encrypted emails to anybody with a tip of your finger.
 Version 3.37.1 will remember your language choice for external recipients, supports “cancel” and “confirm” hotkeys in dialogs, and has lots of bug fixes.

 - Featured Mastalab is on fire this week with 4 releases!
 Version 1.13.3 supports the Trunk API, which lets you mass-follow users by category, with just a few simple taps.
 Ideal for newcomers.
 Other new features:

 - Long click on the compose button to pick up another account

 - Improved UX with more text

 Markor, 1.2.0 is out.
-Your favorite markdown editor and TODO app now has launchers to directly open LinkBox/ToDo/QuickNote, context aware search for projects, preview for ToC and KaTex math, and improved markdown conversion, notably GFM-like table parsing and underlined h1.
+Your favourite markdown editor and TODO app now has launchers to directly open LinkBox/ToDo/QuickNote, context aware search for projects, preview for ToC and KaTex math, and improved markdown conversion, notably GFM-like table parsing and underlined h1.
 Read about even more improvements in the blog post.